Code-Institute-Submissions/evangelinemills-Portfolio-Project-1.0/README.md

 # Testing

 * I confirmed that the page works in different browsers: Safari and Chrome, by opeing the page within each of these.
+* I opened the website on different devices such as laptops and phones to ensure its functionality.
+* When landing on the website it is immediately apparant what the purpose of the website is.
+This is true for both computer and mobile devices.
 * I ensured that all links within the page function appropriately and that all external links open in a new browser.
-* I ensured that the wedsite is responsive and that it works on various screen sizes, using devtools and my own different devices.
+* I ensured that the website is responsive and that it works on various screen sizes, using devtools and my own different devices.
-* I made sure that all elements are readable and easy to understand by choosing contrasting colours.
+* I made sure that all elements are readable and easy to understand by choosing contrasting colours and easy to read fonts.
 * I have confirmend that the form works, required fields that must be populated and email section only accpets an email address, and the submit button works, by filling out the form myself.

 # Bugs